"If [man] is not to stifle his human feelings, he must practise kindness towards animals, for he who

 is cruel to animals becomes hard also in his dealings with men.
 We can judge the heart of a man by his treatment of animals."

 Since May 2005, the U.S. Department of Transportation (“DOT”) has required all U.S. airlines that operate scheduled passenger flights to file monthly reports on pets

 that died or were lost or injured during transport, pursuant to the requirements of section 710 of the 2000 Wendell H. Ford

 Aviation Investment and Reform Act for the 21st Century (as subsequently codified at Title 49, Section 41721 of the United States Code and Title 14, Section 234.13 of the Code of Federal Regulations).

-they are not easy to find.
-This page provide links to those reports, organized by (1) the total number
+unfortunately they are not easy to find.
+This page provide links to those reports, organized by (1) the

-of reports filed by each carrier, (2) the reports filed at DOT on a month-by-month basis, and (3) the reports filed at DOT
+total number of reports filed by each carrier, (2) the reports filed at DOT on a month-by-month basis, and (3) the reports

 Please note that the data for each airline does not necessarily indicate the quality